jnth/tyme/README.md

 If any configuration file is found, it will use stderr to notify the end of the task.

 Each section inside the configuration file represents a notification process.
-A corresponding python file must be present inside the `notif` directory with a specific class name and methods.
+A corresponding python file must be present inside the `notif` directory with a specific class name (start with `Notification`) and methods (`send_ok` and `send_error`).

 Each options inside a section will be passed to create an instance of the notification class.
 This is used to define login, password or keys (see `notif/pushover.py` for example).